Karleigh Osborne: 2013–14

+2014–15 and loan to Colchester United

 After suffering a "horrific injury" to his shin during the 2014–15 pre-season, Osborne returned to fitness in mid-August 2014, but thereafter was entirely out of favour with manager Steve Cotterill and made just three appearances during the club's League One title-winning season, though he did receive a promotion medal.
 He did not feature at all in the club's Football League Trophy-winning campaign.
 On 26 February 2015, Osborne joined League One club Colchester United on loan until the end of the 2014–15 season.
 He made four appearances before suffering an injury, which led to his recall to Ashton Gate on 4 April 2015.